Anoif01/Sentiment-Analysis-FrozenLayer/README.md

 ## Introduction
 **Does fine-tuning the whole model always yield the best results ?**
 In this study, I use the Huggingface IMDB dataset for a sentiment classification task of movie reviews.
 While keeping other hyperparameters constant, I vary the number of frozen layers (N) in Bert and its variants.
-The experiments were all conducted on Google Colab, using T4 and A100 GPUs.
+The experiments were all conducted on Google Colab, using A100 GPUs.

 ## Some conclusions
 **Model Optimization Insights**